 What We Do

 The Transfer Station receives materials such as garbage, recyclable materials, household and yard waste from residents and garbage haulers.
-These collected materials are reloaded and prepared for transport to landfills, burn plants and recycling centers.
-In addition, we organize and conduct Household Hazardous Waste Days on a periodic basis.
+These collected materials are reloaded and prepared for transport to burn plants and recycling centers.
+In addition, we organize and conduct Household Hazardous Waste Days on a annual basis.

 Construction demolition materials

 Brush and yard waste